Catherine22/Algorithm/README.md

 ### Leftist Heap
 When it comes to merge two heaps, we'd probably think of Floyd's algorithm.
 But **if those two heaps have been sorted**, Leftist Heap is a nifty solution.
-This time, we build a priority queue based on binary tree.
+This time, we build a priority queue based on Binary Tree ([PriorityQueueBinTreeImpl]).

 ![Leftist Heap][16]
 ![Leftist Heap][17]